pymoso/PyMOSO/README.md

 ### Reference
 If you use this software for work leading to publications, please cite the article in which R-PERLE and R-MinRLE were proposed:

-Cooper K, Hunter SR, Nagaraj K (2018) Bi-objective simulation optimization on integer lattices using the epsilon-constraint method in a retrospective approximation framework.
+Cooper K, Hunter SR, Nagaraj K (2018) Bi-objective simulation optimization on integer lattices using the epsilon-constraint method in a retrospective approximation framework http://www.optimization-online.org/DB_HTML/2018/06/6649.html.

 ### Install from source
 1. Install Python 3.7+ from https://www.python.org/.
 You should be able to type `python` and `pip` into the terminal.
 Depending on your system it may be `python3` and `pip3` instead.
+If you are using the `python3` command, the command to upgrade pip is
+`pip3 intall --upgrade pip`
 1. Download the project either from
 https://github.rcac.purdue.edu/HunterGroup/pychn/releases
 or using
 `git clone git@github.rcac.purdue.edu:HunterGroup/pychn.git`.
+From the first link, you may download the .whl file and skip to the last step.
-1. Navigate to the project folder you to and build the binary wheel.
-The packages docopt, numpy should be installed automatically, but we will install them explicitly.
+1.The packages docopt, numpy should be installed automatically in step 4, but we will install them explicitly.
 `pip install wheel numpy docopt`
-1. Build the binary wheel.
+1. Navigate to the newly downloaded project directory containing setup.py and build the binary wheel.
 `python setup.py bdist_wheel`
 1. Install the wheel.
 `pip install dist/pychn-0.1.0-py3-none-any.whl`
+The exact name of the file may be different.
+Modify the command to select the particular wheel you've built or downloaded.

 ### Install from PyPI
 *not yet available*